 A. The telephone directory is a major player in communication.
 No one should be left out and no home should be without one - or two!
-At Meet-the-teacher day, you should sign a form to include your family in the telephone directory.
+In your child's Welcome back packet that will be sent home the first week of school, you will receive a form to include your family in the telephone directory.
 This form must be submitted EACH year to be included in the book as it represents your permission for release of this information.
 If the form is not filled out that day, your family will be left out of the publication, and you don't want that to happen!